HansKillinger/WemosFox/README.md

-# ArduFoxGPS
+# WemosFox
-Use an Arduino to beep out a morse code message including GPS position
+Use a Wemos D1 Mini to beep out a morse code message.